 Whether or not you need an $800 prebuilt gaming PC depends on what you expect to get out of your investment.

 Some people want to buy a basic system as cheaply as possible, with the intention of upgrading it later.
-If that’s your goal, you can get away with a $500 system as long as it has a full-sized case.
+If this is your goal, you can get away with a $500 system as long as it has a full-sized case.

-And finally, some people want a PC that will enable them to play the games their friends are playing right now and will give them the ability to upgrade in the future.
+And finally, some people want a PC that will enable them to play the newest games their friends are playing right now and will give them the ability to upgrade in the future.
 If this is you, an $800 gaming PC is a great investment.

 However, we should also mention another alternative.
-You’ll get the best possible bang for your buck by building your own PC.
+You’ll get the best possible bang for your buck by building your PC.
 This comes with its own pitfalls, of course.
 For example, parts can fail, or you can make a costly mistake.